The Ultimate Guide to Food Intolerance TestingMay 25, 2017

 - Slice zucchini, yellow squash, tomatoes and eggplant into circles. *For the eggplant cut into quarters or eighths.
 Set aside.

-- Heat 2 tbs of avocado oil in a pan that can cook on the stovetop and go into the oven. *We use cast-iron skillets.
+- Lightly spray avocado oil in a pan that can cook on the stovetop and go into the oven. *We use cast-iron skillets.

 - Saute onion over med-high heat until translucent.